-If you have children or pets it is probably not a good idea to grow yucca plants in the garden as they have razor sharp leaves that can easily hurt people and animals.
+If you have children or pets it may not be a good idea to grow yucca plants in the garden, as they have razor sharp leaves that can easily hurt people and animals.

 Common Names: Yucca: Pale; Spineless; Spoonleaf; Palm; Banana.
 Adam’s Needle, Soapweed, Joshua Tree, Ghosts in the graveyard, Spanish Bayonet, Spanish Dagger, Palma China, Datil.

 Height: 12 to 120 inches (30 to 300 cm).

 Flower Details: White, cream.
 Droopy.
 Soap like fragrance.

 Sow Outside: Seeds: Cover.
 Spring.
 Can be planted singly; between 18 to 60 inches (45 to 150 cm) depending upon species size.

 Sow Inside: Germination time: one month to one year.
 Temperature: 65 to 75°F (18 to 24°C).
 Towards the end of winter or the start of spring.
 Grow seedlings indoors for two years.
 Transplant outdoors in the spring, once night-time temperatures do not fall below 45°F (7°C).